awwright/node-rdfa/README.md

 Features:

 * Sometimes extracts RDF statements
-* Passes more than half of many sections of the RDFa test suite
+* Passes all compliant XML tests
+* Walks DOM tree to generate an RDF graph
+* Extensible design for parsing supersets of RDFa and supporting new media types

 Goals: